emca-it/EnergySOAR/07-0-0-Integrations/Responders/Velociraptor/Velociraptor.rst

-velociraptor_client_config  Path to API client config file velociraptor_artifact       Artifact to collect upload_flow_results         Upload the results of a flow as an observable thehive_url                 URL pointing to your TheHive installation, e.g. 'http://127.0.0.1:9000' thehive_apikey              TheHive API key (used to add the downloaded file back to the alert/case)
+velociraptor_client_config  Path to API client config file velociraptor_artifact       Artifact to collect upload_flow_results         Upload the results of a flow as an observable thehive_url                 URL pointing to your Energy SOAR Base installation, e.g. 'http://127.0.0.1:9000' thehive_apikey              Energy SOAR Base API key (used to add the downloaded file back to the alert/case)
 ==========================  ========================================================================